micans/mcl/README.md

 programs, one of which is RCL (restricted contingency linkage) for fast multi-resolution consensus clustering (see below).

+This MCL implementation is fast, threaded, and uses sparse matrices.
+It runs on a single machine and can use multiple CPUs.
+On capable hardware it can cluster networks with millions of nodes and billions of edges within hours.

 Installing MCL software requires a compilable source tree.
 The code in this repository requires processing by autotools to produce such a tree.
 Hence, to use MCL software this repository is not the right source unless